tetra-framework/tetra/docs/component-tag.md

 ## Passing Arguments

-Both positional and keyword arguments can be passed to a component via the `@` tag.
+Both positional and keyword arguments can be passed to a component via the `component` tag.
 These are passed to the `load` method of the component:

 ``` python
 class MyComponent(Component):